Praqma/helmsman/docs/how_to/manipulate_apps.md

 artifactory	2       	Sun Nov 19 18:29:11 2017	DEPLOYED	artifactory-6.2.0	staging
 ```

-If you would like the release to be deleted along with its history, you can use the `purge` key in your desired state file as follows:
+If you would like the release to be deleted along with its history, you can use the `purge` flag in your desired state file as follows:

 > NOTE: purge deleting a release means you can't roll it back.